Deltares/Koswat/docs/reference/koswat_strategies.md

 Given a [measure cluster](#measure-clustering), we will create a dictionary of masks of size `NM` where `N` (the keys) is the number of available measure types (`Type[ReinforcementProfileProtocol]`) and `M` the number of available locations.

 __Note__: Masks' values are the position of a reinforcement type in the [measure's order list](#measure-order).
-So a location with`CofferDamReinforcement` will have a 3 at the mask's position, whilst a `SoilReinforcement` will have a 0 instead (remember in Python indexing starts with 0).
+So a location with`CofferDamReinforcementProfile` will have a 3 at the mask's position, whilst a `SoilReinforcementProfile` will have a 0 instead (remember in Python indexing starts with 0).

 Steps that are followed: